 Support: Will I get any help?

-Wix offers phone support and has good forums.
+Wix offers phone support, live chat, and has good forums.
 You can also find Wix articles and tutorials that are particularly helpful for beginners.
 For the very technical questions, you might expect a bit of back and forth, but they will get to the right answer eventually.

 Quite simply, WordPress does not have any official support.
 You can find what you need on the community forums, but expect the answers to be hit and miss and sometimes buried in tons of comments.
-If you have a bit of a budget ($15+/month), you could also go for a hosting company that is specialized in WordPress (Siteground, Kinsta, etc.).
+If you have a bit of a budget ($15+/month), you could also go for a web hosting company that is specialized in WordPress (Siteground, Kinsta, etc.).
 There you’ll also get basic support with common WP issues.
 There are cheaper WordPress hosting options, but you’ll get even less support there.

 Winner: Wix.
 No official support from WordPress.